tkote/fn-netty/README.md

     srw-rw-rw-.
 1 root root  0 Mar  3 17:45 /tmp/iofs/YvzDu6m9_lsnr.sock
     ```

+## How to create an Fn (OCI Functions) Function without FDK

++ Implement HTTP Server over Unix Domain Socket
++ Handle POST /call
++ The file name to be bound is passed via the environment variable FN_LISTENER
+  example: /tmp/iofs/lsnr.sock
+  - Bind socket to another file which is different from FN_LISTENER located in the same directory
+    example: /tmp/iofs/YvzDu6m9_lsnr.sock
+  - Set rw-rw-rw- permission to this file
+  - Create a symbolic link named FN_LISTENER which is linked to this file with a relative path
+  - As a result, the placement of files is like this
+    ```
+    lrwxrwxrwx.
+1 root root 17 Mar  3 17:45 /tmp/iofs/lsnr.sock -> YvzDu6m9_fnlsnr.sock
+    srw-rw-rw-.
+1 root root  0 Mar  3 17:45 /tmp/iofs/YvzDu6m9_lsnr.sock
+    ```

 ## 実装

 つまり Unix Domain Socket に対応した HTTP Server フレームワークを使うのが手っ取り早い